kevinswiber/newman-debug/README.md

 });
 ```

+> Note: The `debugger` statement will have no effect during normal operation of Postman, the Postman Collection Runner, and newman.
+It only fires a breakpoint when executing inside a debug session.

+Once a `debugger` statement is added to the script, save the request, and access the collection how you would with newman today: either by [exporting the collection](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#exporting-collections) or [using the Postman API](https://github.com/postmanlabs/newman#using-newman-with-the-postman-api).

 ### Debugging in Visual Studio Code

 The launch configuration provided in [.vscode/launch.json](https://github.com/kevinswiber/newman-debug/blob/main/.vscode/launch.json) contains a single configuration named `Debug newman`.
 This can be launched from VS Code's Run view.
 See [Debugging in Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging) for more information.